AI-Jam kicks off next week

 “It’s a cool thing, but we still need to regulate it,” Arroyo said.
 “It’s not safe yet.”

-He then reffered to the “partially-autonomous” Tesla car crashes occurring due to “drivers being lulled into a false sense of security” or who confuse them with self-driving cars.
+He referred to the “partially-autonomous” Tesla car crashes occurring due to “drivers being lulled into a false sense of security” or who confuse them with self-driving cars.

-According to predictions by Tractica, the annual revenue of AI will hit “$36.8 billion worldwide by 2025”.
-Only two years ago, it stood at $643.7 million.
-Spanning across platforms and businesses, AI is quickly becoming all compassing whether that’s for better or worse.
+According to predictions by Tractica, the annual revenue of AI will hit “$36.8 billion worldwide by 2025.”
+Just two years ago, it stood at $643.7 million.
+Spanning across platforms and businesses, AI is quickly becoming all-encompassing, whether that’s for better or worse.

-An interested group of faculty, led by Dr. Mariano Loza-Coll, opened the door to Artificial Intelligence Exploration (AIx) at CSUN, “-to learn about how advances in AI change their disciplines and to provoke their thinking whether and how AI can change their teaching.”
+An interested group of faculty, supervised by Dr. Mariano Loza-Coll, opened the door to a year-long Artificial Intelligence Exploration (AIx) at CSUN.
+Zell described that these explorations “consist of faculty-led informal brown–bag conversations, guest speakers, exploration of tools and research opportunities, and finally the Jam itself.”

-Students, broken up into teams of two to five people, will be given the opportunity to become more familiar with AI concepts and then apply them to a problem of their or the faculty’s choosing during the AI-Jam.
+Students, broken up into teams of two to five, will be given the opportunity to become more familiar with AI concepts and then apply them to a problem of their or the faculty’s choosing during the Jam.

+“This competition will give students engaging and powerful exposure to technology tools and critical thinking abilities that will eventually transform the world of work. […] We hope to uncover the innovative and creative talent of our students that will open a new study field for them, and possibly, launch a new career direction,” Zell stated.

-Computer Science major, Juan Herrera, 19, and his team are tacking the problem “lack of knowledge.”
+Computer science major, Juan Herrera, 19, and his team are tackling the “lack of knowledge” problem.
 Herrera explained it as countering difficulties in studying when you can’t put “100 percent into your studies.”
 Their solution AI aims to be able to spot where students make mistakes and specifically identify them.

 “Right now what we call AI is not AI […] But eventually we’re gonna code an AI where it can program itself to do whatever it wants or whatever we tell it to,” Herrera said.